AndrewForresterGit/AndrewForresterGit/README.md

 - 👋 Hi, I’m @AndrewForresterGit
-- 👀 I’m interested in computer science, physics, mathematics, philosophy, litterature, etc
+- 👀 I’m interested in computer science, physics, mathematics, philosophy, litterature, etc...
-- 🌱 I’m currently learning the basics of programming
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...